flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

   ALT knob.
 The aircraft will descent or climb to the new altitude automatically.

-    !!!info "Altitude Selector"
-        The Altitude Selector on the FCU also has a Managed, and a Selected Mode.
-        Managed Altitude Mode will adhere to constraints defined in the flight plan.
-This is similar to VNAV in other aircraft.
-        E.g., if we want to descent from FL210 to FL80 but there is a constraint of "at or above FL110" the aircraft will only descent to FL110 as per constraint until this constraint no longer
-        applies, or the pilot overrides it with Selected Mode.
-In Selected Altitude Mode the aircraft ignores any constraints.

-        **OBS: Managed Altitude Mode is not yet fully implemented in the FlyByWire A32NX**

-        The FMA shows CLB/DES for Managed Altitude Mode and OP CLB/OP DES for Selected Altitude Mode.

-    !!!info "VS Selector"
-        As an alternative to altitude selection you can select a vertical speed for climb or descent with the Vertical Speed Selector.
-        Set the desired vertical speed and pull the knob.
-The aircraft will immediately start the climb/descent.
-        If you have not changed the selected altitude a warning sound will start when you leave the selected altitude.
-If you change the selected altitude so that the chosen vertical speed can reach it, the aircraft will level off at that selected altitude.
-Otherwise, it will continue to follow the selected vertical speed.

 - **Course change with Selected Heading** (given or cleared by ATC)<br/>
   Dial heading knob to the desired heading and pull knob for Selected